ancap-ch/from-en/pt-PT/Universally Preferable Behaviour/p03_ch03_03_existence_versus_non-existence.md

 The same holds true for religion.

-The statement: “You must obey me because God commands it,” must be restated more accurately as: “an entity that I have made up commands you to obey me.”
-The principle that UPB requires, then, is: “Human beings must impose unchosen positive obligations on others, and justify those obligations according to imaginary entities.”
+The statement: “You must obey me because God commands it”, must be restated more accurately as: “an entity that I have made up commands you to obey me”.
+The principle that UPB requires, then, is: “Human beings must impose unchosen positive obligations on others, and justify those obligations according to imaginary entities”.

 Here we see the same issues as above.
-Bob tells Doug: “You must give me your lighter, because my imaginary friend tells you to.”
-Naturally, Doug replies: “You must not ask me for your lighter, because *my* imaginary friend forbids you to.”
+Bob tells Doug: “You must give me your lighter, because my imaginary friend tells you to”.
+Naturally, Doug replies: “You must not ask me for your lighter, because *my* imaginary friend forbids you to”.
 If Bob’s “commandments” are valid, then Doug’s “commandments” are equally valid, and so cancel each other out.

 In the same way, if a man claims that his concept called “the government” justifies his theft of my property, then I can claim that my concept called “the anti-government” justifies my *retention* of my property, and we are both equally “valid” in our justifications.